Discover interesting history and heritage of the Franschhoek area on the La Motte estate ...

 The area will also be cordon off, and you can find those road closures here.

-Nelson Mandela spent 27 years of his prison sentence in Cape Town, and it is here where he was first seen by the world on his release.
-Cape Town is a politically significant site for the struggle for freedom, and his quest to unite the nation.
+Nelson Mandela spent 27 years of his prison sentence in and around Cape Town, and it is here where he was first seen by the world on his release.
+Cape Town is a politically significant site for Madiba, his struggle for freedom, and his quest to unite the nation.
 Here are some Cape Town memories of him.

 During Nelson Mandela's many years on Robben Island he developed a friendship with prison guard Christo Brand, a lifelong relationship of mutual respect.
 "Robben Island had an open yard at the top of the prison where there was a vegetable patch," says Christo.
 "Mandela loved gardening and was proud of his garden.
 He grew brinjals, tomatoes, onions and spinach, which, every Friday, the wardens would combine with meat to make a stew.
 Mandela always shared his stew with the wardens."

 It serves as a backdrop for many Cape Town landmarks, including Robben Island.
 Nelson Mandela recalls fond memories of the view from the island: "During the many years of incarceration on Robben Island, we often looked across Table Mountain at its magnificent silhouette.
 To us on Robben Island, Table Mountain was a beacon of hope.
 It represented the mainland to which we knew we would one day return."